PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 30,000-50,000 Scoville units.

-The breakout pepper for us last season.
 A cross between a Chiltepin and a Lemon Drop pepper, it gives medium heat, fruitiness, sweetness, and a great crunch.
 We will continue to grow these for years to come and are excited to share these with you.
 The round pods are 1-2 inches in length and the plant reaches around 2 feet tall. .

 30,000-50,000 Scoville units.